 - Erb, Donald M. (Donald Milton), 1900-1943 2

 - Flemming, Arthur S. (Arthur Sherwood), 1905-1996 2

 - Movimiento Estudiantil Chicano de Aztlán (University of Oregon) 2

 - Oregon State Board of Higher Education 2

 - Tugman, William M. (William Masten), 1893-1961 2

 - University of Oregon.
 Associated Students 2

 - University of Oregon.
-Department of Athletics 2 ∧ less
+Museum of Natural History 2 ∧ less